amitxv/PC-Tuning/docs/post-install.md

     C:\prerequisites\scripts\registry\apply-registry.exe --winver <winver>
     ```

-- Please ensure that the program prints a "done" message to the console, if it has not then command prompt was probably not opened with administrator privileges & the registry files were not successfully merged
+- Please ensure that the program prints a "done" message to the console, if it has not, then command prompt was probably not opened with administrator privileges & the registry files were not successfully merged

 - Restart your PC (important)

 - You may establish an internet connection after you have restarted as the Windows update policies will take effect

-## Spectre & Meltdown
+## Spectre & Meltdown (Intel CPUs)

 Open CMD & enter the command below.
 Ensure **System is Spectre/Meltdown protected** is **NO**.
-AMD is unaffected by Meltdown

 ```bat
 C:\prerequisites\inspectre.exe